-Microbial monitoring for the storage of spent nuclear fuel was initiated in the mid-1990s with examination of water samples from foreign fuel basins being received at the SRS RBOF [6].
+Microbial monitoring for the storage of spent nuclear fuel was initiated in the mid-1990s with examination of water samples from foreign fuel basins being received at the SRS Receiving Basin for Offsite Fuel (RBOF) [6].
 Microorganisms that can cause microbial corrosion had been repeatedly identified in SRS basins [6, 7].
 Monitoring in RBOF was initiated in 1994.
 The ultimate purpose was to understand if the microbiology from foreign fuel receipts would impact storage conditions in RBOF [6].
-The difference between the RBOF microbiological activity and that of foreign fuel water was found to vary from greater to lesser with the development of diverse microbial populations.
+The difference between the RBOF microbiological activity and that of foreign fuel water was found to vary with the development of diverse microbial populations.
 The presence of these populations was not shown to have impacted corrosion [6, 7].